-- A3.15 This section refers to provision of private and semi-private communal amenity space to serve individual dwellings rather than requirements for public open space which are set out at Policy XX.
+This section refers to provision of private and semi-private communal amenity space to serve individual dwellings rather than requirements for public open space which are set out atin Policy 22-

-- A3.16 New residential development should provide private amenity space within the curtilage of the development in accordance with the following indicative minimum levels:
+New residential development should provide private outdoor amenity space within the curtilage of the development in accordance with the following indicative minimum levels:

 - a) Houses

 - 2 bed house 45sqm;

 - 3 bed house 60sqm;

 - 4 bed house 75sqm;

 - Additional bedrooms 15sqm each.

 - b) Flats (space may be allocated specifically to each flat or provided communally)

 - 1 bed flat 15sqm;

 - 2 or more bed flat 25sqm.

 - c) Specialist and Supported Housing for older people:

 - 15sqm per bedspace to be provided communally.

-- A3.17 These standards provide guidance for all new residential development.
+These standards provide guidance for all new residential development.
 However it is acknowledged that in some situations, such as where existing buildings in town centres are converted to residential use, there may be challenges in meeting these standards.
-Some flexibility will be applied where developments would still provide a good standard of living for future residents.
-This may, for example, include additional internal living space or the provision of winter gardens.
+Some flexibility willmay be applied if it can be demonstrated that provision for private amenity cannot be provided however, where developments would still need to provide a good standard of living for future residents.
+This may, for example, include additional internal living space or the provision of winter gardens, which is a temporary extension of living space into private outdoor amenity.

-- A3.18 Amenity space provided should be of practical shape and utility, with care taken to ensure the space offers a good standard of amenity.
+Amenity space provided should be of practical shape and utility, with care taken to ensure the space offers a good standard of amenity.
 Where privacy is achieved by means such as careful layout, screening, or differing levels, rear gardens may be of varied lengths.
-However, where rear garden length alone is relied on to provide privacy the minimum length should be 11 metres. - A3.19 The minimum depth and width of balconies and other private external spaces should be 1500mm. - A3.20 Depending on the character of the development, the amenity space provided may be in the form of private gardens or in part, may contribute to formal spaces/settings for groups of buildings or existing mature trees.
-In the latter case this can help avoid problems which can arise from the proximity of large trees to houses. - A3.21 Communal space for flats should be well screened from highways and casual passers-by but should benefit from good levels of natural surveillance.
-Amenity space that lacks clear landscape proposals and consists of simple grassed or hard surfaced areas will not be acceptable. - A3.22 Where space in the front of a dwelling is assigned to that particular property, it should be defensible space in the sense of being enclosed as part of the original layout. - A3.23 Purely visual amenity space plays a different role; it should be prominent and may well include mature trees and key areas of planting, and serve as a visual asset to the development without necessarily being heavily used by the occupants.
+However, where rear garden length alone is relied on to provide privacy the minimum length should be 11 metres.

+The minimum depth and width of balconies and other private external spaces should be 1500mm.
+If required, qualities such as privacy screens should be incorporated to avoid unacceptable levels of overlooking.

+Depending on the character of the development, the amenity space provided may be in the form of private gardens or in part, may contribute to formal spaces/settings for groups of buildings or existing mature trees.
+In the latter case this can help avoid problems which can arise from the proximity of large trees to houses.

+Communal space for flats should be well screened from highways and casual passers-by but should benefit from good levels of natural surveillance.
+Amenity space that lacks clear landscape proposals and consists of simple grassed or hard surfaced areas will not be acceptable.

+Where space in the front of a dwelling is assigned to that particular property, it should be defensible space in the sense of being enclosed as part of the original layout.

+Purely visual amenity space plays a different role; it should be prominent and may well include mature trees and key areas of planting, and serve as a visual asset to the development without necessarily being heavily used by the occupants.